brunorijsman/quantum-resource-list/quantum-networking-online-courses.md

-# Quantum Networking Online Courses
+# Quantum Networking: Online Courses

 ## Architecture, Algorithms, and Protocols of a Quantum Computer and Quantum Internet